11ty/eleventy-plugin-webc/README.md

 ### CSS and JS (Bundler mode)

 [Eleventy Layouts](https://www.11ty.dev/docs/layouts/) can bundle any specific page’s assets (CSS and JS used by components on the page).
 These are automatically rolled up when a component uses `<script>` or `<style>`.
 You can use this to easily implement component-driven Critical CSS.

+Again, make sure you’re using the `getCSS` and `getJS` helpers in an Eleventy layout file.

 `_includes/webc/my-webc-component.webc`: